awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-tuning-tables-distribution.md

-# Step 4: Select Distribution Styles<a name="tutorial-tuning-tables-distribution"></a>
+# Step 4: Select distribution styles<a name="tutorial-tuning-tables-distribution"></a>

 When you load data into a table, Amazon Redshift distributes the rows of the table to each of the node slices according to the table's distribution style\.
 The number of slices per node depends on the node size of the cluster\.
-For example, the dc1\.large cluster that you are using in this tutorial has four nodes with two slices each, so the cluster has a total of eight slices\.
+For example, the dc2\.large cluster that you are using in this tutorial has four nodes with two slices each, so the cluster has a total of eight slices\.
 The nodes all participate in parallel query execution, working on data that is distributed across the slices\.

 When you execute a query, the query optimizer redistributes the rows to the compute nodes as needed to perform any joins and aggregations\.
 Redistribution might involve either sending specific rows to nodes for joining or broadcasting an entire table to all of the nodes\.